A one-day masterclass for senior educators.

 Agile Leaders, Avid Learners | Professor Erica McWilliam, QUT Faculty of Education

-This session will focus on broadening and deepening the capacity of senior and middle leaders to build and sustain a ‘low threat, high challenge’ learning culture in their schools.
+This session is split into two and will focus on broadening and deepening the capacity of senior and middle leaders to build and sustain a ‘low threat, high challenge’ learning culture in their schools.
 It will explore two themes — Attentional Economy: Where are you now and where do you want to be? and Collaborating: How can we learn to fly higher as an organisation? — and their application for contemporary girls’ schooling.

-Join Jason for an engaging roundtable discussion on the challenges and opportunities of fundraising and stakeholder relations in girls’ schools.
+Join Dr Ketter for an engaging roundtable discussion on the challenges and opportunities of stakeholder relations in girls’ schools.
+This luncheon will provide you with an opportunity to ask questions most meaningful to you about your stakeholder relations program and exchange ideas and lessons learned with your colleagues.

 Teaching in the Age of Anxiety | Dr Emma Woodward, New Zealand Institute of Wellbeing and Resilience